-The Committee also has the specific mandate to propose, promote, monitor and assess initiatives which are aimed at the integration and equality of disabled persons in all sectors of Canadian society.
+The committee also has the specific mandate to propose, promote, monitor and assess initiatives which are aimed at the integration and equality of persons with disabilities in all sectors of Canadian society.

-The Committee is also responsible for administering the award provided under the Centennial Flame Research Award Act, enacted in 1991 to provide an annual monetary award to a Canadian with a disability to research and produce a report aimed at publicizing the contributions to public life of persons with disabilities.
-The award consists of money collected from the Centennial Flame fountain on Parliament Hill.
+The committee is also responsible for administering the award provided under the Centennial Flame Research Award Act, enacted in 1991.
+The award enables the recipient to conduct research and produce a report on the contributions to the public life of Canada or the activities of Parliament of persons with disabilities.
+The award consists of funds collected from the Centennial Flame monument on Parliament Hill and from any monetary donations made to the Centennial Flame Research Award Fund.
 Those interested in more information on this award may contact the Clerk of the Committee.

 Under Standing Order 108(1), standing committees may examine any matters referred to them by the House of Commons and may delegate to subcommittees all or any of their powers, except the power to report directly to the House.

 The work of the Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities (the committee) has evolved over the years.